cake-tech/cake_wallet/howto-build-ios.md

 `$ cd cake_wallet/scripts/ios/`

-### 6. Execute Build & Setup Commands for CakeWallet
+### 7. Execute Build & Setup Commands for Cake Wallet

 We need to generate project settings like app name, app icon, package name, etc. For this need to setup environment variables and configure project files.